Large staging area with packed furniture on rolling carts

 Planning for assembled and flat-pack furniture

-Tight alignment with production and picking
+Tight integration with production and picking

 Benefit 1